esl/jekyll-codesync-global/_posts/blog-posts/2018-04-24-is-security-on-your-nerves-slides-code-beam-sf-2018.md

 ---
 title: " Is Security on Your Nerves? - SLIDES - Code BEAM SF 2018 "
-abstract: "Slides from Paul Rogers's talk "Is Security on Your Nerves?" - Code BEAM SF 2018 "
+abstract: "Slides from Paul Rogers's talk Is Security on Your Nerves? - Code BEAM SF 2018 "
 image: is-security-on-your-nerves
 speaker_id: paul-rogers